rma010101/AI-ML-Capstone-Project/Project Doc.md

 •	Feature Importance: Aggregates feature importance from multiple trees, giving a more reliable measure of feature significance.

 These algorithms offer a good mix of simplicity, interpretability, and predictive power, making them suitable for initial exploration and comparison in this machine learning project.

+### Preparation for Model Training

+In this process of feature selection for multiple linear regression, the target variable `resale_price` is isolated from the dataset to serve as the dependent variable, while all other columns are designated as independent variables for the model.

+The independent variables, which represent various factors influencing resale prices, are stored in a new DataFrame (`x`) by dropping the `resale_price` column.
+Meanwhile, `resale_price` is set as the output variable (`y`) for the regression analysis.

+This setup allows the model to use the input features to predict resale prices in a housing dataset, facilitating the next steps of splitting the data for training and testing, fitting the model, and making predictions (refer to figure below).